andre-cat/git-repo/git-log.md

 # `git log`

-*Show all commits.*
+*Shows all commits.*

 ## `git log file-name`

-Show log for specified file.
+Shows this for the specified file.